TheCanterlonian/dynipmon/README.md

 you can use the "skip logging" option with the argument 's' to redirect the ip address to standard output instead of recording it to a file

+you can use the "only once" option with the argument 'o' to redirect the ip address to standard output instead of recording it to a file while also only performing the check one time instead of checking repeatedly (this option is intended for data pipelines)